I'm not dead - Germany-based Ghanaian lady who made rape allegations against Prophet Ajagurajah speaks

 According to Gladys Ametepe, who maintains that she was allegedly raped by the ‘man of God’, she will continue to lash out at Ajagurajah.

 “There are reports circulating that I am dead.
 A Germany-based Ghanaian blogger is reporting that Ajagurajah has killed me so I’m coming out to dismiss the reports.
-As I speak now, I’m roaming in Germany so I want all my fans to know that Ajagurajah is not God and he cannot kill me.
+As I speak now, I’m roaming in Germany so I want all my fans to know that Ajagurajah is not God and he cannot kill me," Gladys stated.

 “I haven’t done him any wrong, he's the one who did something bad.
 Whatever he tries to do will backfire.
 He cannot kill me because my blood and soul are strong.
 I’m an Ewe and Krobo so you cannot kill me.
-Ghanaians, I want you to know that I’m not dead.
+Ghanaians, I want you to know that I’m not dead," she added.

 Ghana’s leading digital news platform, GhanaWeb, in conjunction with the Korle-Bu Teaching Hospital, is embarking on an aggressive campaign which is geared towards ensuring that parliament passes comprehensive legislation to guide organ harvesting, organ donation, and organ transplantation in the country.